 Sweeper / Cover

 The sweeper is a center-back who stays on the last line of defense.
 The sweeper controls the team’s defensive shape in offside traps.
 Depending on aerial ability, the sweeper may be used to tightly mark the opposition’s forward or biggest aerial threat in crosses or set pieces.

 In a sweeper/stopper tactical setup, the sweeper has to cover the gap left by the stopper when the stopper applies pressure on the ball.
 A defensive midfielder or libero can also fill the gap to help the sweeper.

 Traditional Center Back

-The modern Libero is something between a center-back and a defensive/holding midfielder.
+The modern Libero is a mix between a center-back and a defensive/holding midfielder.
 The libero is employed as either a part of the defense or as part of the midfield line.
-When playing as part of the defense, Liberos are usually used in 5 defender or 3 center-back formations.
+When playing as part of the defense, Liberos are usually used in 5 defender or three center-back formations.

 When a libero plays as a center-back, he or she is given the responsibility of building up the play from the back in addition to their defensive duties.
 The libero is given the freedom to push up with the attack slightly more than a center-back would and usually finds himself in the hole between midfield and the defense.
 Good liberos drop back into the defensive line to collect the ball and pass it on to the midfield.
 This version of the libero is very limiting as his positioning defaults to the center-back position.
 As we will see later on, the defensive midfield role has variations on this role.